-This study is a continuation of the Residential Care Study.
+This study was a continuation of the Residential Care Study.
 In the original study, 79 male juvenile offenders ages 12 to 18 who had been designated for out-of-home placement by the juvenile court were randomly assigned to two conditions: (1) placement in Treatment Foster Care (TFC) or (2) placement in other community group care programs.
-The current study is designed to learn more about the continuing effect of a family’s involvement with the juvenile system and the long-term results of the residential treatment the boys may have received.
-Specifically, the object of the yearly interviews is to see how young men who have been involved in the juvenile system adjust to becoming adults and living out on their own.
+This later study was designed to learn more about the continuing effect of a family’s involvement with the juvenile system and the long-term results of the residential treatment the boys may have received.
+Specifically, the object of the yearly interviews was to see how young men who have been involved in the juvenile system adjust to becoming adults and living on their own.

-The participants are now in their 20’s and live in a variety of settings, including on their own, with parents and/or romantic partners, and in correctional facilities.
-The study includes monthly interviews with the young men, and yearly interviews them, their parents, best friends, and romantic partners.Funder: National Institute of Mental Health
+The participants were in their 20’s and lived in a variety of settings, including on their own, with parents and/or romantic partners, and in correctional facilities.
+The study included monthly interviews with the young men, and yearly interviews with the men, their parents, best friends, and romantic partners.Funder: National Institute of Mental Health

 J. Mark Eddy, Ph.D.